 Note: Designed primarily for organizational leaders.
 For content designed for individual women, please see our workshop “Is It Just Me?
 Recognizing & Overcoming Unconscious Bias at Work”.

-Note: We can provide several relevant pre-reads, and also have recommended to employers “Lean In” and “Feminist Fight Club” if they would like to provide attendees with a book as a takeaway.
+Note: We can provide several relevant pre-reads, and we have also recommended to employers “Lean In” and “Feminist Fight Club” if they would like to provide attendees with a book as a takeaway.

 We all know that the size and quality of one’s network is a key factor in career success.
-Yet, when you hear the term “networking” do you cringe?
-Do you envision walking into a room full of people you don’t know, and don’t know what to do with, and then imagine wanting to run for the door?
+Yet when you hear the term “networking” do you cringe?
+Do you envision walking into a room full of people you don’t know, and don’t know how to approach, and then imagine wanting to run for the door?
 Many people have a negative association when it comes to networking, but it does not have to be that way.
 In this interactive workshop, come learn strategies for expanding and deepening the key relationships that contribute to your success.
 You will walk away with a personalized networking plan for yourself, and action items you can implement immediately.